someth2say/jacks/README.md

 - TXT
 - PROPERTIES

-TXT format only for encondes arrays, not hierarchical structures.
+TXT format only for encodes arrays, not hierarchical structures.
 Each array element is just an string.
 Array elements are separated by a line break (system dependant).

+Future version of this tool will include more formats, such as TOML and XML.

-### Format autodetection:
+### Format autodetect:

 The algorithm used to determine the format of the input is the following: